V4Fire/Client/src/components/form/b-checkbox/README.md

 # components/form/b-checkbox

 This module provides a component to create a checkbox.
-Checkboxes can be combined in groups with a feature of the multiple checking.
+Checkboxes can be combined into groups with a feature of the multiple checks.

 ## Synopsis